mattfarina/BCI-docs/content/guides/container-suseconnect.md

 # What is container-suseconnect?

 [`container-suseconnect`](https://github.com/SUSE/container-suseconnect) is a
-zypper plugin that is preinstalled in all Base Container Images which are shipped with zypper.
-The plugin will automatically reuse your host's SUSE Linux Enterprise Server subscription (if present) and register the running container automatically.
-Thereby you gain access to the full SUSE Linux Enterprise repositories, including additional modules and previous package versions which are not part of the free SLE_BCI repository.
+Zypper plugin available in all Base Container Images that ship with Zypper.
+When the plugin detects the host's SUSE Linux Enterprise Server, it automatically registers the running container.
+This gives access the SUSE Linux Enterprise repositories.
+This includes additional modules and previous package versions that are not part of the free SLE_BCI repository.

 ## How to use container-suseconnect

-If you are running a registered SLES system with docker, then there is nothing that you need to do for `container-suseconnect` to pick up your subscription.
+If you are running a registered SLES system with Docker, `container-suseconnect` automatically detects and uses the subscription, without requiring any action on your part.

-On openSUSE systems with docker, you will have to copy the files `/etc/SUSEConnect` and `/etc/zypp/credentials.d/SCCcredentials` from a registered SLES machine to your local machine (`/etc/SUSEConnect` is only required if you are using RMT for managing your registration credentials; In most cases it is not required). `container-suseconnect` will then automatically pick up your subscription as well.
+On openSUSE systems with Docker, you must copy the files `/etc/SUSEConnect` and `/etc/zypp/credentials.d/SCCcredentials` from a registered SLES machine to your local machine.
+Note that the `/etc/SUSEConnect` file is required only if you are using RMT for managing your registration credentials.

-## How to use container-suseconnect on non-SLE hosts or with podman and buildah or with nerdctl
+## How to use container-suseconnect on non-SLE hosts or with Podman, Buildah or with nerdctl

-First, you need to have access to a registered SLES system.
+To use `container-suseconnect` on non-SLE hosts or with Podman, Buildah or with nerdctl, you need to have access to a registered SLES system.
 This can be a physical machine, a virtual machine or the bci-base container into which you install `SUSEConnect` and register the machine.
 Unless you are using RMT to manage your subscription codes, you only have to copy